DeanLeong/data-modeling-intro-lesson/readme.md

 If we take a took here, this ERD is saying that one user has many posts (marked with the three line fork or "crow's feet").
 Also we could say a single post only belongs to a single user (marked with the perpendicular line).
 To help visualize how to mark the ERD, we can take one item from a table and ask our selves "what is this items relationship to resources from the other table".

+> What would a many-to-many relationship look like?
+Which table has the FRKs?

 Now let's consider a more complicated Entity Relationship Diagram (ERD) for a school (especially consider the relationships between `class`, `student`, and `instructor`)